yehorizon/mario_modern/README.md

- # This is mario game.
+ # This is mario game project for MIPT (1 class)

+ # Sorry for 2 python.

  Installing with running following command inside current directory: